Adapting your home: Planning and funding

 • Which building regulations and design guidance do I need to consider?

-• Will I need to consult an Occupational Therapist?
+• Will I need to consult an occupational therapist?

-• Will I need to consult a surveyor or an architect ?
+• Will I need to consult a surveyor or an architect?

 • Where will I find a contractor if I am funding the adaptation myself?